zahachtah/ItSS/_posts/2016-02-19-Ecosystem-Services.md

 <figure class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/ESbundlesNDB.png" alt="">
   <figcaption>Bundles of ES identified by k-means clustering for the Norrström drainage area based on a deep survey of services which are quantifiable using publicly available data.
 The five groups of bundles (on the right side of the figure) are represented by rose-wind diagrams and named according to their characteristics.
 The diagrams are dimensionless, as they are based on normalized data for each service, and a higher surface area indicates the higher production of a particular service.
-The municipalities included in each group of bundles are highlighted in dark gray on the maps located at the left side of the figure</figcaption>
+The municipalities included in each group of bundles are highlighted in dark gray on the maps located at the left side of the figure.
+NOTE: In the legend the full words are: Biodiversity appreciation</figcaption>
 </figure>

 # Ecosystem services and the social-ecological system perspective